 The company gets a commission when you sign up and shares it with you, but the catch is you’ll have to sign up for the service with your own credit card in order to get paid.
 And naturally, they’re hoping you forget to cancel, so you end up paying them a monthly fee for a service you’re not even using.

-All that said, if there’s a service you’re considering signing up for anyway, you may be able to make a few bucks by signing up through one of these programs.
+All that said, if there’s a service you’re considering signing up for anyway, you may be able to make a few bucks by signing up through one of these sites.
 Just be sure you read all the fine print.

 Hopefully all this talk of paid survey scams doesn’t scare you away from paid surveys as a whole.
 There are a few bad apples in every bunch, but if you trust your instincts and you should be fine.